-Families wishing to enroll a student within the Tewksbury Public Schools need to schedule an appointment.
+Families wishing to enroll a student within the Tewksbury Public Schools need to schedule an appointment with the Office of Student and Family Support.
 A checklist of required documentation along with registration paperwork is available for download on our central registration site.
 It is important to note that a representative for the Office of Student and Family Support will provide you with a link to a virtual meeting for the date and time you have scheduled.
 Please contact the Office of Student and Family Support with any questions or concerns 978-640-7800, ext.
-218.
+5004.